MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-video-interop.md

 After Cloud Video Interop is deployed, you can manage the devices using the Call Quality Dashboard to obtain statistics and usage data.

-## Call Quality Dashboard
+### Call Quality Dashboard
 <needs input here!!>

-## Troubleshooting Cloud Video Interop
+### Troubleshooting Cloud Video Interop

 Cloud Video Interop is a partner-provided service.
 If you are experiencing issues, the first step is to connect a device that has the Teams Client installed and connect it to the same segment as the Cloud Video Interop device that is causing problems.

-If Teams functions correctly on this segment, and you have also followed all the networking and configuration guidelines the partner has provided you, you will need to contact the partner for further troubleshooting.
+If Teams functions correctly on this segment, and you have also followed all the networking and configuration guidelines the partner has provided, you will need to contact the partner for further troubleshooting.

 ## Powershell for Cloud Video Interop